monome/docs/docs/modular/meadowphysics/index.md

 Meadowphysics is composed of eight counters, one per row, falling toward zero.
 When a counter reaches zero, an *Event* is triggered. *Events* can send CV triggers through the numbered jack associated with the row, toggle the on / off state of the associated jack, reset the row or any other row's count, or execute and apply a rule to itself or another counter.

 Each counter is configured via the main grid interface, setting the number of counts per row before an event is created.
-The internal clock, or externally patched clock input, can be divided per counter, creating a rhythmic base to build tangled polyrhythmic structures.
+The internal clock, or externally patched clock input, can be divided per counter.

 Each counter can manipulate any other row.
 Any combination of cross-assignments is possible, enabling the intuitive creation of very complicated long-form mutating polyrhythms.

-When counters hit zero and create events, they can also effect *Rules* on themselves or other counters.
+When counters hit zero and create events, they can also trigger *Rules* on themselves or other counters.
 The length of the effected counter, normally set by the grid, can be reassigned by these Rules.
 Rules can increment, decrement or randomize Count, amongst others.
 Interlinking these Rules between different counters, long evolving patterns will emerge.

 Through carefully balanced interlinked counters and rules, complex rhythms can be created that push and pull in ways not associated with digital sequences.
 These non-linear, rhizomatic sequences become particularly interesting when they respond to user input, allowing one to guide the structure into musical territory.